Binary Search Tree Explained: One Invariant, Every Operation

 The counterintuitive part: sorted input, which feels like the most organised data, produces the worst possible BST.
 Random input tends to produce a roughly balanced tree with height close to log n.
 Interviewers test this gap specifically.
 If you say "BST operations are O(log n)" without mentioning the balance requirement, you'll lose points.

-The fix is self-balancing BSTs like AVL trees and Red-Black trees.
-They add rotation operations that restructure the tree after every insertion or deletion, guaranteeing O(log n) height regardless of input order. covers AVL trees and rotations in depth.
+The fix is self balancing BSTs like AVL trees and Red-Black trees.
+They add rotation operations that restructure the tree after every insertion or deletion, guaranteeing O(log n) height regardless of input order.
+The AVL tree guide covers AVL trees and rotations in depth.

 Common BST interview mistakes